 In addition to the loss of parking listed above, the Growth and Prosperity programme includes a number of significant regeneration schemes within the town centre (both public and private sector) that are seeing/will see the demand for parking increase.
-For a full list see Appendix 7b.
+For a full list see Appendix 7b to the Executive report.
 These include: